Skip to Main Content

 • De Gruyter - this agreement is not financially viable at this time.
 It is reviewed annually.

-• IEEE - no agreement could be reached for 2023 through the CAUL consortia.
+• IEEE - no agreement could be reached for 2023 or 2024 through the CAUL consortia.

 • Mathematical Sciences Publishers - this agreement is not financially viable at this time.
 It is reviewed annually.